richgel999/fpng/README.md

   make
 ```

 Remove "-DSSE=1" on non-x86/x64 systems.
-The test executable will be in the bin subdirectory.
+The test executable will be in the "bin" or "bin_osx" subdirectory.

 Tested with MSVC 2022/2019/gcc 7.5.0/clang 6.0.
 I have only tested fpng.cpp on little endian systems.
 The code is there for big endian, and it should work, but it needs testing.